vega/vega-lite/site/docs/transform/bin.md

 ### Example: Using Vega-Lite with Binned data

 If you have data that is already binned outside of Vega-Lite, setting the `bin` property to `"binned"` will trigger Vega-Lite to render scales and axes similar to setting the `bin` property in encoding field definitions.
 Note that you have to specify field names that encode the start and end of each bin.
-To specify the size of each bin, you can set [`tickStep`](axis.html#ticks) to the corresponding size of each bin.
+To specify the size step of each bin, you can set the axis's [`tickStep`](axis.html#ticks) property.

 <div class="vl-example" data-name="bar_binned_data"></div>